-\paragraph{How much do temporal interactions affect answer generation?} To investigate the extent to which temporal interactions in the early-to-middle layers impact final answer generation, we block cross-frame attention in the first half of the model's layers (\ie, layers 1 to 16), and examine how this intervention influences the baseline's performance.
-In Table~\ref{tab:tvbench_inter_frame_impact}, this intervention leads to accuracy drops of at least 18\% among samples originally answered correctly with full causal attention.
-In the third column, where we provide examples of the model's open-ended responses, we observe that the model generates incorrect or even opposite answers to the given videos and instructions across all tasks.
-These findings suggest that VideoLLMs rely heavily on cross-frame interactions in the early stage to reason about temporal events.
+\paragraph{Impact of early-stage temporal interactions on answer generation.} To investigate the extent to which early-to-middle layer temporal interactions contribute to the final answer generation, we inhibit cross-frame attention in the first half of the model (\ie, layers 1--16) and evaluate the resulting impact on baseline performance.
+As shown in Table~\ref{tab:tvbench_inter_frame_impact}, this intervention results in accuracy drops of at least 18\% among samples that were correctly predicted under full causal attention.
+The qualitative analysis in the third column---displaying the model's open-ended responses---reveals that the intervention leads to incorrect or even contradictory answers across all tasks.
+These findings imply that VideoLLMs rely heavily on cross-frame interactions during the early stages of processing to effectively reason about temporal events.

-\subsection{Video-language Integration on Temporal Reasoning Keywords}
+\subsection{Video-Language Integration on Temporal Reasoning Keywords}

-Having shown that cross-frame interactions build spatiotemporal representations in early layers, we now examine how this video information integrates with text tokens.
-As a first step, we trace the overall video-to-language information flow in Figure~\ref{fig:tvbench_vql_to_last}, showing that VideoLLMs follow a structured video $\rightarrow$ question $\rightarrow$ last-position token pathway.
-Building on this understanding, we investigate how VideoLLMs selectively propagate spatiotemporal information through temporal reasoning keywords.
+Having demonstrated that early-layer cross-frame interactions facilitate the formation of spatiotemporal representations, we now examine how this visual information integrates with textual tokens.
+To establish a baseline, we trace the overall video-to-language information flow in Fig.~\ref{fig:tvbench_vql_to_last}, which reveals that VideoLLMs operate through a structured pathway originating from video tokens, passing through question tokens, and culminating at the final token.
+Building on this observation, we investigate the mechanisms by which VideoLLMs selectively propagate spatiotemporal information via specific temporal reasoning keywords.